lubojr/naucse.python.cz/lessons/beginners-en/files/index.md

 ## The `with` statement

 Because the `try/finally` block is quite verbose, there is a better way in Python.
-It's the `with` statement, that we have not seen before:
+It's the `with` statement, that we have seen during the negative testing using pytest (with `pytest.raises()`):

 ```python
 def initial_character():